aniketdeshh/aniketdeshh/README.md

 * a math library written in python
 * freelance programming 💻

-Self-studying classes:
+Self-studying:
-* multivariable calculus & linear algebra 🧮
+* ODEs and PDEs 🧮
-* ordinary differential equations 🎢
+* classical mechanics 🎢
-* relativity, gravitation, and cosmology 🔭